thatliuser/eecs159/CONTRIBUTING.md

 further information on the flags that the command line tool accepts, run the tool with `-h` or look at `cli.py` for specifics on the argument parser.

+## Required packages
+Install the requirements.txt or look at the requirements.txt and install the packages listed.
+For now, the list is the following (please consult the actual file for up-to-date packages):
+- matplotlib
+- numpy
+- python-uinput (if on Linux)

 ## Control flow
 The current logic of the program is as follows:
 - Entrypoint at `cli.py` under `cli_main`